Home Machinist’s Individual Web Sites [Hall of Fame!]

-While I collect links to all sites with useful information, these sites are particularly rich.
+While I collect links to all sites with useful information, these sites are particularly rich for hobbyists.
+They’re talented individuals taking time to share what they do.
 If you look at no others, be sure to check these out!

 Home Machinist’s Individual Web Sites: Platinum List

 These folks are at the pinnacle in terms of what they’ve accomplished and what they’ve contributed back to the community.
 I get fired up all over again any time I visit their sites.
 I should be so lucky as to accomplish half what they have.
 Best of the best.

 5-Bears Research: Building a CNC Mill from scratch, and construction of a model radial, turbojet, and turboprop engines.
 The Swede is no longer actively building his site, but it has launched many a homebrew CNC, including my own.

 CNC Gunsmithing: Hardcore CNC hobbyist making receivers and such with CNC tools.